JKindonNtx/solutions-euc/collateral/scripts/Citrix/ReadMe.md

 #### Advanced selection of specific PD Snapshot ID, manual auth, Source exclusion and no forced replication.

+This is an advanced scenario just to outline processing capability.
+Unlikely to be used.

 ```
 $params = @{
     SourceCluster                      = "1.1.1.1" # The source Cluster holding the base image vm